Ashutosh0000000/Bharat-products/README.md

 # 🇮🇳 Bharat Products – Made in India Platform

 **Bharat Products** is a scalable backend and UI platform built to promote and support **Made-in-India** products.
-More than a catalog, it’s a step towards building a self-reliant (AatmaNirbhar Bharat) product ecosystem.
+More than a catalog, it’s a step towards building a self productive India to make big brands like China, America and Japan product system.

 ---